 1st & 3rd Saturday

-Tanzania Medical Volunteers
+Tanzania Medical Experience

 Gain invaluable experience by assisting within a busy hospital that will expose you to a variety of tropical and uncommon diseases.
 You will shadow and observe local professionals as well as get hands on to help support the local team with basic tasks.